2020 Achievements for 'Our Patch' and 'Adopt a Spot'

 Project Officer: Michelle Keppel

-The ‘Our Patch’ program is funded by the Shire of Augusta Margaret River’s Environmental Management Fund, Cowaramup Lion’s Club, Margaret River Rotary Club and participating schools.
+The ‘Our Patch’ program is funded by the Shire of Augusta Margaret River’s Environmental Management Fund, Cowaramup Lion’s Club, Margaret River Rotary Club, Paskeville Foundation and participating schools.

 The year four program gives local kids the opportunity to help rehabilitate a local site, adopted by their school.
 The aim of the program is to develop long term connections between schools and sites in bushland, along waterways and in coastal areas.
 Schools are also connected to volunteer friends of reserves groups, with combined efforts caring for sites in the long term and contributing to the restoration of these sites through hand weeding, planting and monitoring of the success of restoration.

 Each year, two excursions to each site are conducted with each school, firstly in early winter to undertake rehabilitation work such as planting and brushing and secondly in late spring to assess the success of their work and undertake follow up weeding and clean up activities.
 Before and after surveys are undertaken with the students to assess their knowledge of the site, its issues and environmental management requirements.

 ‘Adopt a Spot’ is funded by the Shire of Augusta Margaret River’s Environmental Management Fund and the Line in the Sand Philanthropic Group.